 assess design capacity to evolve.

-The system engineering organisation shall evaluate alternative concepts, designs and solutions against each other in a Trade-off report in conformance with Annex L.
+The system engineering function shall evaluate alternative concepts, designs and solutions against each other in a Trade-off report in conformance with Annex L.

-The system engineering organisation shall document alternative system concepts considered during system trade-off studies in a System Concept Report in conformance with Annex C.
+The system engineering function shall document alternative system concepts considered during system trade-off studies in a System Concept Report in conformance with Annex C.

 Analysis methods, tools and models

-The system engineering organisation shall define the analysis methods and tools to be used during the product life cycle, as well as the related models and data exchanges between the tools, and document these in the SEP in conformance with Annex D.
+The system engineering function shall define the analysis methods and tools to be used during the product life cycle, as well as the related models and data exchanges between the tools, and document these in the SEP in conformance with Annex D.

-The system engineering organisation shall ensure that analysis tools are validated.
+The system engineering function shall ensure that analysis tools are validated.

-The system engineering organisation shall ensure that analysis tools are maintained.
+The system engineering function shall ensure that analysis tools are maintained.

-The system engineering organisation shall ensure that analysis tools are capable of exchanging and using models and data.
+The system engineering function shall ensure that analysis tools are capable of exchanging and using models and data where agreed by customer and supplier.

 1 For exchange of models and data, see ECSS-E-TM-10-20 and ECSS-E-TM-10-21.